 Want lifetime access to my new flagship Hobby Hacking course?
-Be one of the first 20 people to sign up for any paid Sumo plan via this link between now and the end of November, and I’ll hook you up with a lifetime account.
+Sign up for any paid Sumo plan via this link between now and the end of November, and I’ll hook you up with a lifetime account.
 It’s that easy.

 A couple years ago I found myself in a blog rut.
 Traffic was steady, our content was good, and we had a solid stream of new members joining Location Rebel Academy.